free prenuptial agreement template

 Three-Prong Invalidation Test — MacFarlane/Hollett

-A prenup is presumed valid but unenforceable if the challenging party proves: (1) fraud, duress, mistake, misrepresentation, or nondisclosure of a material fact at execution; (2) unconscionability at execution; OR (3) facts and circumstances have so changed that enforcement is now unconscionable.
+A prenup is presumed valid unless the challenging party proves: (1) fraud, duress, mistake, misrepresentation, or nondisclosure of a material fact at execution; (2) unconscionability at execution; OR (3) facts and circumstances have so changed that enforcement is now unconscionable.

 Heightened Procedural Fairness for Disparate Parties